 It’s painful to look back and see how high Dayne was being drafted in Fantasy leagues, especially considering this was a Giants team that had Tiki Barber already on it!

 Well, I hope this little trip down memory lane was a fun one for you.
-When you go to pull the trigger on that Melvin Gordon pick at the end of the third round, maybe you’ll think twice.
-Consider that over the past 15 seasons, the top rookie drafted ended up being the top Fantasy rookies in scoring just three times – 20 percent of the time.
+When you go to pull the trigger on that Leonard Fournette pick in the second or third round, maybe you’ll think twice.
+Consider that over the past 17 seasons, the top rookie drafted ended up being the top Fantasy rookies in scoring just four times – 23.5 percent of the time.
 Give me middle or late-round rookies instead and I’ll be happy!